AAL Investors Have The Opportunity To Lead American Airlines Group Inc. Securities Fraud Lawsuit With The Schall Law Firm

-(MENAFN- GlobeNewsWire - Nasdaq) LOS ANGELES, Aug.
-13, 2024 (GLOBE NEWSWIRE) -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against American airlines Group Inc. (“American Airlines” or“the Company”) (NASDAQ: AAL ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against American airlines Group Inc. ("American Airlines" or "the Company") (NASDAQ: AAL )

 If you are a shareholder who suffered a loss, click here to participate .